luciano-fiandesio/beanborg/README.md

 Other features:

 - sophisticated and extendible rule based system
-- avoid duplicates during import
+- duplicated transactions detection
-- high degree of configurability
+- highly configurable
 - smart archiving function: when archiving a CSV file, the file is renamed using the start and end date of the CSV file

 ## Tutorial